jareddwilson32/startup/README.md

 - Ability to play with another user
 - Ability to play with a computer
 - Your number of wins is displayed persistently on the scoreboard

+IP address of server - http://3.139.97.193/

+*Make sure to release Elastic IP when finished with this project